yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 # Function 'gensimdata.m'
 This is the main function to use for generating simulation data files.
 ## How to use
-(See the 'test_gensimdata.m' script for a worked out example of how to generate simulated data files.)
+The input arguments for **gensimdata.m** are: The path to a .mat input parameter file containing the variables listed below, the path to a .mat file containing information about the pulsars in the PTA, and the output folder where you want to store the output files.

-The input argument for gensimdata are: The name of a .mat input parameter file containing the variables listed below, the name of a .mat file containing information about the pulsars in the PTA, ...
+### Function 'Paremeters.m'
-[SDM: test_gensimdata.m is an example.
-In this place, you are describing gensimdata.m.
-So, you should explain the arguments of gensimdata.m directly here and describe the contents of the files that it reads without asking the reader to edit test_gensimdata.m.]
+#### Call the Function
-### Variables required in input parameter file
+By calling the function **parameters** to generate your own parameter file with the  input arguments listed below:

 **NumGwsources**

 ```matlab